Donkey Kong Jr.: Legacy

-Rereleases
+Re-releases

-The NES version–along with its predecessor Donkey Kong–was re–released in 1988 in an NES compilation titled Donkey Kong Classics.
-This version was later released on the e-Reader and is available on the Virtual Console for the Wii.
-The NES version is also a playable game on Animal Crossing, though a special password is needed from an official website which is now no longer available.
+The NES version, along with its predecessor, was re-released in 1988 in an NES compilation titled Donkey Kong Classics.
+This version was later released on the Nintendo e-Reader and is available on the Virtual Console for the Wii.
+The NES version is also a playable game in Animal Crossing, though a special password is needed from an official website which is now no longer available.
 Donkey Kong Jr. was made available for the Nintendo 3DS from the Nintendo eShop, released in Japan on April 18, 2012, in North America on June 14, and in Europe on August 23 and was given away free to the Ambassadors users before the full release.
 It was again released for the Wii U Virtual Console in 2014.
 The arcade version of Donkey Kong Jr., featuring both the Japanese and American versions, was released by Hamster Corporation for the Nintendo Switch as part of the company's Arcade Archives series in December 2018.
+The NES version was released on the Nintendo Classics service on May 15, 2019.

-In 2004, Namco released an arcade cabinet which contained Donkey Kong, Donkey Kong Jr. and Mario Bros.
+In 2004, Namco released an arcade cabinet containing Donkey Kong, Donkey Kong Jr., and Mario Bros.